 Sharon McMahon – Ayurveda Physical Therapist, ITEC Swedish Massage, ITEC Indian Head Massage, Deep Tissue Massage, Rahanni Healing, and Reiki.

-Ena Walsh – Clinic Consultants.
+Ena Walsh – Clinic Consultant.
 Medical Herbalist, BSc[Hons] Herbal Medicine, PhD.
 Biochemistry, BSc[Hons] Biochemistry.

 Emmett studied under

 The National Institute of Medical Herbalists of Britain (I.I.M.H.) has developed professional training for medical herbalists to a BSs Hons standard.

 The principles underlying the training policy advocated by Roscore Clinic is to produce physicians of natural medicine with a knowledge of general medicine similar to a junior hospital doctor, coupled with an indepth knowledge of natural medicine sciences, and with the ability to integrate both safely, to deliver a comprehensive and viable alternative primary healthcare system for Ireland.
 The apprenticeship model, under the guidance of a qualified medical herbalist or an Ayurvedic physician, will be the basis of study.

 Roscore Clinic and Anu Healthcare intends to provide the further training to MSc level, necessary to train physicians of natural medicine, as set out in the ‘Mission Statement’.

 The Irish Institute of Medical Herbalists (I.I.M.H.) set up a BSc Hons in Herbal Science with CI.T. in 2004.
 Roscore Clinic and Anú Community Healthcare intends to provide the further clinical training necessary for these graduates to practice as physicians of natural medicine to Msc Level.